 Plans & Pricing:

-Statista is an online research portal to find statistics on just about any topic.
-You can find research reports on a wide range of topics — for example, recent reports cover smartphone app market share and annual oil prices.
+Statista is an online research portal to find data on just about any topic.
+You can find research reports on a wide range of topics — for example, recent reports cover smartphone app market share and oil prices.

 Statista’s market insights span across industries like Consumer Goods & FMCG, Media & Advertising, Retail & Trade, Transportation & Logistics, Travel & Hospitality, and more.
 They report on both current events and “market outlooks” so you can understand what’s happening now and plan for the future.

-In addition to the free report available on the website, Statista also offers custom market research services so they can learn more about your goals and conduct targeted research to help you gather valuable insights.
+In addition to the reports available in their platform, Statista also offers custom market research services so they can learn more about your goals and conduct targeted research to help you gather valuable insights.

 Plans & Pricing:

-Statistia offers plans for individuals, businesses, and academic institutions — you can access all of the reports on their site for free, and paid plans range in price from $39 to $785 per year.
+Statistia offers plans for individuals, businesses, and academic institutions — you can access some of the reports on their site for free, and paid plans range in price from $39 to $785 per year.
 If you’re interested in custom market research, you can contact them for a free quote.
-Learn more here.

 If you’re interested in hiring a market research agency, you can contact Gartner to discuss your goals, receive a custom quote, and gameplan next steps.